Blog

 Author

-Jennifer Tullman-Botzer is a cybersecurity nerd by day and a history nerd by night.
-She has over a decade of experience in cybersecurity marketing and is as tired as you are of hackers-in-hoodies stock images.
-Jennifer joined Cyolo in 2021 and currently serves as Head of Content.
-Prior to Cyolo, she worked in a variety of marketing roles at IBM Security.
-She lives in Tel Aviv, Israel.
+Jennifer Tullman-Botzer has over a decade of experience in cybersecurity marketing and is as tired as you are of hackers-in-hoodies stock images.
+She joined Cyolo in 2021 and currently serves as director of content marketing.

 Subscribe to Our Newsletter